silsgs/pyqm-textbook_25-26.github.io/_sources/07_all/Week7_hackathon_intro.md

 ## Hackathon Guidelines

-We will split the participants into two teams.
-Each team will work collaboratively to tackle a specific challenge related to quantum mechanics or quantum computing.

-The hackathon will run for 3 hours.
-During this time, each team will brainstorm ideas, develop and code solutions, and finally, prepare a presentation of their findings.
-In that presentation, each team will explain the solution they developed; if they were able to implement it successfully, either in Python or Mathematica, and, very importantly, a section reflecting on the role that AI copilots played in their problem-solving process.

-Presentation structure:

-(15 minutes per team)
+### Objectives

-1. Introduction to the problem
+1. Understand the problem statement and requirements.
+2. Collaborate with your team to brainstorm ideas and approaches.
+3. Develop a solution using Python or Mathematica.
+You can utilize AI copilots to assist in coding and problem-solving.
+4. Prepare a presentation to share your findings and reflect on the use of AI copilots in your process.

+### Resources you can use

+- Access to AI copilots for coding assistance.
+Some examples include GenAI, ChatGPT, or other similar tools.
+- Documentation and resources from previous weeks.
+- Collaboration tools for team communication.

+### Short presentation outline (15')
+1. Background:
+   - What was the question?
+   - How did you approach it?
-2. Solution development
+2. Solution development and implementation
 3. Implementation (mathematical and coding)
 4. Critical reflection on the use of AI copilots.
 Eg:
-   - Which AI tools did you use?
+   - Which AI tool/s did you use?
-   - How did they help you?
-   - Were there any challenges in using them?
+   - Was it helpful, misleading, or counterproductive?
+   - What resources did you need other than AI?
-   - How did you ensure the correctness of the solution?
+   - How confident are you in your solution?

-With this hackathon, we aim at encouraging creativity in problem-solving (first, human driven-strategies in problem formulation and solving), collaboration with your team, and practical application of AI copilots.
-In the future, these skills will be invaluable as AI tools become increasingly integrated into scientific research and development.
+   - Which parts are less clear or hard to verify?
+5. Coding skills evaluation
+   - To what extent do you understand the code generated with AI assistance?
+   - Were there functions or code constructs used that you didn't know before?
+Do you understand them now?

-Good luck, and have fun!
+Good luck and have fun!